Happy Christmas Eve To The Radio Free Wohlman Family Around The Globe!

 By the 16th century, some European and Scandinavian cultures had combined the Twelve Days of Christmas with (sometimes pagan) festivals celebrating the changing of the year.
 These were usually associated with driving away evil spirits for the start of the new year.

 The Twelfth Night is January 5th, the last day of the Christmas Season before Epiphany (January 6th).
 In some church traditions, January 5th is considered the eleventh Day of Christmas, while the evening of January 5th is still counted as the Twelfth Night, the beginning of the Twelfth day of Christmas the following day.
 Twelfth Night often included feasting along with the removal of Christmas decorations.
-French and English celebrations of Twelfth Night included a King's Cake, remembering the visit of the Three Magi, and ale or wine (a King's Cake is part of the observance of
+French and English celebrations of Twelfth Night included a King's Cake, remembering the visit of the Three Magi, and ale or wine (a King's Cake is part of the observance of Mardi Gras in French Catholic culture of the Southern USA).
+In some cultures, the King's Cake was part of the celebration of the day of Epiphany.

 The popular song "The Twelve Days of Christmas" is usually seen as simply a nonsense song for children.
 However, some have suggested that it is a song of Christian instruction dating to the 16th century religious wars in England, with hidden references to the basic teachings of the Faith.
 They contend that it was a mnemonic device to teach the catechism to youngsters.
 The "true love" mentioned in the song is not an earthly suitor, but refers to God Himself.
 The "me" who receives the presents refers to every baptized person who is part of the Christian Faith.
 Each of the "days" represents some aspect of the Christian Faith that was important for children to learn.